 I think this is exciting.
 And quite a resourceful insight.

 Now, I enjoy reading popular thinkers like Seth Godin, Dan Pinkman and Malcolm Gladwell just as much as the next guy.
 But to find good thinking, we can also choose to revisit the sources.

-It can be about earning from the great masters of classical direct marketing for creating converting online copywriting or going back to the rethorical analysis by the Ancient greeks.
+It can be about learning from the great masters of classical direct marketing for creating converting online copywriting or going back to the rhetorical analysis by the Ancient greeks.